 Kennel Cough

-Bordetella, or kennel cough, is so known due to its high frequency of occurrence in any facility that houses dogs, such as kennels and shelters.
-This name can be misleading, as any dog can develop kennel cough, without ever having set foot in a kennel or shelter.
-Kennel cough is an annoying condition that causes irritation to the trachea, leading to a characteristic honking’ cough that can often sound extremely distressing, but is most often relatively harmless.
-Many bouts of kennel cough can run their course without requiring medical intervention, but in some cases it can become more serious and turn into a more serious infection, such as pneumonia.
-For this reason, the kennel cough vaccine is recommended for all dogs, and virtually all places that take in dogs for boarding, grooming, etc require dogs be current on their bordetella vaccine before accepting them into their facility.
-Puppies should receive their first vaccine at 8-12 weeks of age, then a booster 4 weeks later.
-Thereafter, the vaccine should be boostered every 6-12 months, depending on the recommendations of the particular manufacturer.
-Like the flu there are thousands of different strains of kennel cough, and while the vaccine helps to prevent the most common strains, it is not a guarantee that your dog will still not develop kennel cough, even if properly vaccinated.
+Bordetella, or kennel cough, is commonly known due to its high frequency of occurrence in facilities that house dogs, such as kennels and shelters.
+However, this name can be misleading, as any dog can develop kennel cough, even without ever having set foot in a kennel or shelter.
+Kennel cough is an irritating condition that causes inflammation of the trachea, leading to a characteristic “honking” cough that can sound very distressing.
+Thankfully, it is most often relatively harmless.
+Many bouts of kennel cough run their course without requiring medical intervention, but in some cases, it can become more serious and develop into a more severe infection, such as pneumonia.
+For this reason, the kennel cough vaccine is recommended for all dogs, and virtually all places that take in dogs for boarding, grooming, etc., require dogs to be current on their bordetella vaccine before accepting them into their facility.

 Rabies